How many residents do you have?

 - Ambulatory Medicine/MTM Clinic

-A: In the past, residents have chosen to pursue elective learning experiences in areas including: hematology/oncology, neurology, emergency medicine, infectious disease, endocrinology and toxicology.
+A: In the past, residents have chosen to pursue elective learning experiences in areas including: hematology/oncology, epilepsy, cystic fibrosis, hemophilia treatment center, emergency medicine, infectious disease, endocrinology and toxicology.
 Off-site learning experiences outside Children's Hospitals and Clinics may also be available for the resident.

 A: Resident feedback is vital in the development of clinical practitioners.
 Residents are evaluated using ASHP's RLS criteria.
 More information can be found here Program Overview - Evaluations)